cloudant/sync-android/REPLICATION_POLICIES.md

 #### PeriodicReplicationReceiver

-This uses a `WakefulBroadcastReceiver` to trigger periodic replications at the intervals specified by your `PeriodicReplicationService`.
+`PeriodicReplicationReceiver` uses a `WakefulBroadcastReceiver` to trigger periodic replications at the intervals specified by your
+`PeriodicReplicationService`.
 This means your application does not have to keep running to trigger replications at the intervals you require, but will be restarted at the time a replication is required.
 This class also handles resetting of the periodic replications after a reboot of the device.
 You must add the following `intent-filter`s to your